gcsipai/HiT/hyper-v22-wac.ps1.md

 Logs: If the installation fails, check the log file at %TEMP%\WACInstall.log for details.

 This script provides a fully automated way to install and configure Windows Admin Center on Windows Hyper-V Server 2022.
-Let me know if you need further assistance!